whats-this/owo.go/README.md

 # Install

 1. Gain an API key in order to be actually able to use the service.
+2.
+  a) If you want to just use the CLI go [here](https://github.com/whats-this/owo.go/releases) and download it for your system.
-2. Run the command `go get github.com/whats-this/owo.go/...`, this should get the library and build/install basic CLI.
+  b) Run the command `go get -u github.com/whats-this/owo.go/...`, this should get the library and build/install latest CLI.
-3. Check the usage below to find some basic examples of how to use the library.
+3. Check the CLI to learn how to use the library.

 # Contribute